 For Jung, individuation is any process ones goes through of becoming aware of ones true nature or self; beyond the conditioned conscious mind.

-Jung trusted that by coming into awareness of our unconscious mind (which effects our life unknowingly) and meeting with our shadow, we could become fully integrated individuals; living connected to all beings.
+Jung trusted that by coming into awareness of our unconscious mind (which effects our life often unknowingly) and meeting with our shadow, we could become fully integrated individuals; living connected to all beings.